Indiana music educators association

 “I think schools that have participated and have been invited in the past have been broad in their repertoire, some things that are older and some things that are new, some standards and some things that are completely fresh,” he said.
 “However, because we’re a private Christian school we tend to sing a lot of sacred music so we will balance our program much more toward our identity as a school, so it will be mostly sacred in nature.

-“We feel strongly that this is who we are and what we do so well, and let’s just be us.”
+“We feel strongly that this is who we are and what we and what we do so well, and let’s just be us.”

 He hopes for a good turnout for the Concordia concert at First Presbyterian Church.
 “It would be awesome because it’s free and open to the public,” he said.
 “It is totally available for members of our community to come and hear and we would love to fill the place.”